Divock Origi next? 7 Liverpool heroes that left Anfield for nothing

 It is always a sad time for football fans when they see a player they idolise walk off the pitch for the last time and even sadder for those running the club when they move on for free – a feeling Liverpool know all too well.

-The Reds have seen plenty of modern-day heroes leave the club for nothing over the past 20 years, and we have taken a look at seven of them.
+The Reds have seen plenty of other modern-day heroes leave the club for nothing over the past 20 years, and we have taken a look at seven of them.

 Two goals in that iconic Champions League semi-final against Barcelona cemented Wijnaldum’s place in Liverpool folklore.